kidonng/proxy.fish/README.md

 Unset (erase) variables in `$proxy_vars`.

-To limit the change to current shell, specify `-g/--global` option.
+To limit the change to current session, specify `-g/--global` option.

 ## Related